Psychologist prescribes big match stressbusters for frazzled fans

 For players – but NOT fans – wanting to calm their nerves before the pressure of a penalty shoot-out Dr. Nanavati recommends performing a two-minute headstand straight after the end of extra time: to increase blood flow to the brain.

 While this may be good advice for pro athletes, who have practised headstands in training, the downward facing dog pose is an easier, safer alternative for fans.

 It has the added advantage of making it hard to watch the game at the same time – and, indeed, is perfect for performing while hiding behind the furniture.

-Created by Mindwell Labs, AQ™’s your personal mental health coach, in your pocket.
-AQ™’s patent-pending proprietary technology and AI analyzes your vitals collected by the Apple Watch and tells you if you’re anxious or calm in real time.
+Created by Mindwell Labs, AQ™ is your personal mental health coach, in your pocket.
+AQ’s patent-pending proprietary technology and AI analyzes your vitals collected by the Apple Watch and tells you if you’re anxious or calm in real-time.
 AQ™ uses your mental health profile to provide you with personalized care based on your specific needs.
 You currently need an Apple Watch to use AQ™ but will soon be able to use any smartwatch.
-AQ is available for free download on the App Store; a premium version, with full personalization, costs $39.99/year or $4.99/month.
+AQ™ is available for free download on the App Store; try the premium version, with full personalization and all features, totally free for 14 days; pay $39.99/year or $4.99/month after the free trial.